SecondeJK/personal/Devplan.md

 ### 2. PHP Unit ###

 I tried Netbeans integration with this and it was very confusing, and contradicted PHPunit's own Implimentation guidelines.
 PHPUnit out the box is seems the best route.
 I can't get it to work, I need an application specifically to write unit tests.

+### 3. Revisit the basics of OOP ###

+I STILL haven't had that magic click where I can read methods, objects and constructors like they're in English.
+CodeAcademy does a free course on this, I WILL master this until I can read it automatically.